gofiber/docs/blog/2026-02-14-spa-delivery-with-fiber-v3.md

 curl -i http://localhost:8080/does-not-exist
 ```

-Then do the browser test that matters most:
+Then do the browser check that matters most:

-1. open a deep link directly (for example `/react`)
+1. open a deep route directly
 2. refresh the page
-3. verify app still loads instead of server 404
+3. confirm the app still loads instead of returning server `404`

-## Where Teams Usually Slip
+## What Usually Breaks in Teams

-Many teams register the catch-all fallback too early and accidentally shadow static files or API routes.
+The first issue is catch-all fallback placement.
+If it is too early, it can hide real static and API routes.

-Another common issue is forgetting frontend basename when serving under subpaths (`/web`, `/app`, etc.).
-Server and client must agree on the same base URL, or routing will look randomly broken.
+The second is basename mismatch.
+If frontend expects `/web` and backend serves from `/`, behavior will look random even though both sides "work" separately.

+The third is cache confusion.
+If `index.html` is cached too aggressively, users can keep loading old route manifests after deploy.

 ## Recipe and Next Step

 - Primary reference: [gofiber/recipes/react-router](https://github.com/gofiber/recipes/tree/master/react-router)
 - Alternate reference: [gofiber/recipes/spa](https://github.com/gofiber/recipes/tree/master/spa)

-Next step: separate cache policy for `index.html` (short) and hashed JS/CSS assets (long).
+A good next step is to make cache policy explicit per file type and document route ownership between backend and frontend in your service README.